openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 @endsphinxdirective

-> **NOTE**: In most cases, networks compiled for GNA 2.0 will run as expected on GNA 3.0, although the performance may be worse compared to the case when a network is compiled specifically for the latter.
+> **NOTE**: In most cases, networks compiled for GNA 2.0 runs as expected on GNA 3.0, although the performance may be worse compared to the case when a network is compiled specifically for the latter.
 The exception is networks with convolutions with the number of filters greater than 8192 (see the <a href="#models-and-operations-limitations">Models and Operations Limitations</a> section).

 For optimal work with POT quantized models which includes 2D convolutions on GNA 3.0 hardware, the <a href="#support-for-2d-convolutions-using-pot">following requirements</a> should be satisfied.